Updated on 15. November 2021 from ÁYIO-Q Redaktion

 The first signs are usually the so-called “start-up pain”.
 When you start walking, your knees and hips may pull or tighten for the first few feet.
 Later, it also hurts to move.
 This pain occurs only after a long walk.
 Initially, the pain is temporary until, in the later stages, many patients can only move with pain.
 There may be a constant pain that lasts even at night.
 The affected joints are often swollen and overheated.
 Joint effusions can form.
 This condition is called activated osteoarthritis.

-The most commonly affected joints are:
+The joints most commonly affected by osteoarthritis are:

 - Ankle joints